10 Models Available: 6800 CMH (4000 CFM) to 170000 CMH (100000 CFM)

 DRI Arctic Coolers use the EcoCool Evaporative Cooling Pads.
 EcoCool pads are highly efficient, consistent in performance over a very long life, self-supporting, highly absorbent and can be easily cleaned.
 They allow higher cooling with lower air volume and are over 80% efficient.

-Commercial Facilities like
+Ideal for Commercial Facilities like